trbngr/infusio/readme.md

 - [ ] Library Documentation
 - [ ] Authentication token helper packages.
 These will allow auto-refreshing of tokens so you don't have to worry about it.
+- [ ] Create a test kit for easy unit testing.

 Please create issues if you run into any problems or just want a feature.

-- [ ] Create authentication helpers.
-Will probably be seperate projects.
-- [ ] Create documentation.
-- [ ] Create a test kit for easy unit testing.

 ## Installation
 `dotnet add package infusio`